 - Team Discussion; Learning Assessment activity, and Adjournment

-Pranab Saha, Ph.D., P.E., Lead Instructor is the principal consultant and co-founder of Kolano and Saha Engineers, Inc., an independent professional engineering and consulting company in acoustics, noise and vibration control.
-A well-known authority on automotive noise control and body interior systems, Dr. Saha has directed and participated nationally and internationally in numerous advanced noise control engineering programs and training seminars for various OEMs and suppliers in India, Mexico, and USA.
-Dr. Saha is currently the Chair of the SAE Engineering Meetings Board, a Professional Development Instructor, and the Lead Faculty Member of the SAE Vehicle Interior Noise Academy.
-He is also the past-chairman of the SAE Acoustical Materials Committee and has helped develop several standards in acoustics.
-Dr. Saha is an active member of ASA, ASME, ESD, INCE, NSPE, SAE International, and a contributing editor of Sound and Vibration publication.
-He has presented technical papers, organized and chaired numerous technical sessions sponsored by SAE and other professional organizations.
-Dr. Saha has also won several awards presented by the SAE International and the Michigan Society of Professional Engineers (MSPE) and has been named an SAE Master Instructor.
-Dr. Saha holds a B.S. in Mechanical Engineering from the University of Calcutta, a M.S. in Engineering Sciences from the University of Florida and a Ph.D. in Mechanical Engineering (Acoustics Specialty) from the Georgia Institute of Technology.
+Pranab Saha, Lead Instructor is an entrepreneur, co-founder, and a Principal Consultant of Kolano and Saha Engineers, Inc., an independent professional engineering and consulting company in acoustics, noise, and vibration control.
+A well-known authority on automotive noise and body interior systems, Dr. Saha has directed and participated nationally and internationally in numerous advanced noise control engineering programs and training seminars for various OEM companies and their suppliers in China, India, Mexico, and the USA.
+Dr. Saha is an active member of SAE International, ASA, ASME, ESD, INCE, NSPE, and is a contributing editor of Sound and Vibration magazine.
+He is the past Chair of the SAE Engineering Meetings Board, SAE Noise and Vibration Conference, and SAE Acoustical Materials Committee.
+He has helped develop several SAE standards in acoustics, and is a Professional Development Instructor, and Lead Faculty Member of the SAE Vehicle Interior Noise Academy.
+He has presented technical papers and has organized and chaired numerous technical sessions sponsored by SAE and other professional organizations.
+Dr. Saha has also won several awards presented by SAE International, the Michigan Society of Professional Engineers, and the Engineering Society of Detroit, and has been named an SAE Master Instructor.
+Dr. Saha holds a B.S. in Mechanical Engineering from the University of Calcutta, an M.S. in Engineering Sciences from the University of Florida, and a Ph.D. in Mechanical Engineering (Acoustics Specialty) from the Georgia Institute of Technology.

 Gabriella Cerrato is President of Sound Answers Inc., an engineering consulting firm in noise and vibration.
 Gabriella has more than 25 years of experience in measuring, troubleshooting and predicting noise and/or vibration in a variety of different systems and products.
 At the beginning of her career, she was involved with environmental noise impact measurement and prediction (from air and ground vehicular traffic and from infrastructures).
 She then joined the Active Noise and Vibration Control group at FIAT, where she was responsible for the design of the acoustic systems for active control in the cabin and in the exhaust of passenger vehicles.
 This led her to a position in the Consulting group of Structural Dynamics Research Corporation (SDRC, later acquired by MTS Systems Corp) in Detroit, MI, where she worked on the sound quality of various vehicles and automotive subsystems and where she developed sound quality target procedures.
 At Sound Answers, she has led the engineering team since 2005 through several consulting projects for industry customers and for DoD customers through SBIR (Small Business Innovation Research) projects.
 Gabriella has authored over 40 papers for conferences and magazines, has chaired sessions at SAE, Inter-Noise and Noise-Con conferences and is a member of several professional organizations (SAE, AIAA, AES, IEEE).
 Gabriella has a Doctorate in Theoretical Physics from the University of Torino, Italy.